etingof/pysnmp/README.txt

 This is a pure-Python implementation of multi-protocol SNMP engine.

 This software provides facilities for building pure-Python SNMP v1/v2c/v3 entities, such as managers, agents and proxies.
 A set of MIB data access methods allows for building SNMP managers fully aware of agent MIB, as well as SNMP agents having their own MIB instrumentation.

-PySNMP is written entirely in Python and only requires a few third-party Python packages to operate.
+PySNMP is written entirely in Python and requires only a pair third-party Python packages to operate.

 The PySNMP package is distributed under terms and conditions of BSD-style